MassSupport - Free statewide assistance for all

 *While most sessions are free and open to the public, it is strongly advised that you contact the organizer of the meeting you wish to attend to confirm.

-Support for healthcare providers
+Support for healthcare providers and frontline workers

-The Emotional PPE Project.
 The Emotional PPE Project is a directory that provides contact information of volunteer mental health practitioners to healthcare workers whose mental health has been impacted by the COVID-19 crisis.
 All services and supports are free of charge.

 Two types of services are offered by these mental health professionals: